Accelerated Payments logoAccelerated Payments logoAccelerated Payments logoAccelerated Payments logo

 HOW CAN ACCELERATED PAYMENTS MAKE EXPORT FINANCE WORK FOR YOU?

-We can help you release funds tied up in foreign debtor invoices so that you can continue to grow.
+We can help you release funds tied up in foreign buyer receivables so that you can continue to grow.

 As we work on a selective invoice basis you remain in control of which invoices you want to sell and when.
 There are no long-term contracts or personal guarantees involved and there is no restriction on the level of export sales.